thomasletsch/openhab2-automation/README.md

 - HeatingLog: To protocol the times when heating is on for a room, we also use an additional number item which gets a "1" when heating is ON and a "0" when its off.
 If it does not exist, it gets created on first startup.
 To protocol the heating, this Group should be persisted.

+### Persistent Set Points

+If you have your own number items for temperature setpoints, you should save them into the mapdb and restore them on startup (`mapdb.persist`):

+    Strategies {
+            default = everyChange
+    }

+    Items {
+        HeatingSetpoint* : strategy = everyChange, restoreOnStartup
+        Heating* : strategy = everyChange, restoreOnStartup
+    }

+### Persistent Heating Log

+If you want to have graphs about when the heating was on, you should persist the HeatingLog group(`rr4j.persist`):

+    Strategies {
+            everyMinute 	: "0 * * * * ?"
+            default = everyMinute
+    }

+    Items {
+        HeatingLog* : strategy = everyMinute
+    }

 ### Example
 Groups: Rooms, Temperature, HeatingValve, HeatingSetpoint, HeatingLog, LivingRoom